Keyword use in body text

 Number of words: 455 to 4,920

 Number of keywords: 17 to 336.

 Generally you would look to get as high in the above range as possible without going over the largest figure.
 If you were to work though the above you would quickly discover if you tried to hit the top of the range for ‘xbox 360 games’ you may not be able to hit the individual elements within the long tail search term.

-In this instance the best way forward would be work out ‘your best fit’, wait for Google to reindex and re evaluate that that point.
+In this instance the best way forward would be work out ‘your best fit’, wait for Google to index again and re evaluate that that point.